![]() |

 Glendambo - population ~30

-The licensed Woolshed restaurant offers tasty food, it is a place I can recommend.
+The licensed Woolshed restaurant offers tasty food, it is a place I can recommend, we had a fantastic dinner there.

-From Kingoonya a fairly good track goes south to the Gawler Ranges and Mount Ive Station.
+From Kingoonya a track goes south to the Mount Ive Station.
 It is a lonely but interesting drive, and a great shortcut if you come from the north and want to go to the Gawler Ranges or the Eyre Highway.

-Back to the Stuart Hwy, from Glendambo to Coober Pedy you'll face the longest stretch without any facilities, 265 km.
-Don't forget to refuel bevor your leave.
+Back to the Stuart Highway, from Glendambo to Coober Pedy you'll face the longest stretch without any facilities, 265 km.
+Don't forget to refuel before your leave.

 Although the road is a bit boring, we enjoyed seeing lots of wedge-tailed eagles along the route.